ladybug-tools/spider/cookbook/rad-json-fork/README.md

 * https://www.ladybug.tools/spider/#rad-viewer/README.md
 * https://www.ladybug.tools/spider/#radiance-sample-files/README.md

-This work is likely to be deprecated in the near future as and when this effort gets its own repo
+This work is likely to be deprecated in the near future as and when this effort gets its own repo.

-Latest files at top
+Latest files at top.

 ***